sysadminmike/couch-to-postgres/README.md

     SELECT * FROM by_feedname_reduced WHERE value::numeric > 6000 ORDER BY key

- This takes under a second to run.
+ This takes under a second to run but the initial build of the view takes about 20 mins for a fresh copy of the couchdb.

  The equivilent query using the the data in postgres